 In the Middle East, the first onshore wind energy projects have been successfully implemented.
+The 117-Megawatt (MW) Tafilah Wind Farm is the first commercial utility-scale

-The 117-Megawatt (MW) Tafilah Wind Farm is the first commercial utility-scale wind power project in the Middle East, and largest privately financed wind farm in the Hashemite Kingdom of Jordan.
-The USD 287 million project became operational in 2015.
-In the Sultanate of Oman, the first windfarm started operations in 2019 in Dhofar with a capacity of 50 MW.
-In 2021, the Kingdom of Saudi Arabia commissioned its first utility-scale wind farm with the 400 MW Dumat Al-Jandal plant.
+Implemented.
+The 117-Megawatt (MW) Tatilah Wind Farm is the first commercial utility-scale wind power project in the Middle East, and largest privately financed wind farm in the Hashemite Kingdom of Jordan.
+The USD 287 million project became operational in 2015.4 In the Sultanate of Oman, the first windfarm started operations in 2019 in Dhofar with a capacity of 50 MW.5 In 2021, the Kingdom of Saudi Arabia commissioned its first utility-scale wind farm with the 400 MW Dumat Al-Jandal plant.

 Compared to other countries in the region, onshore wind energy in the UAE is still in its infancy.
-The first wind turbine in the UAE started producing electricity in 2004 on Sir Bani Yas Island in Abu Dhabi.
-The turbine was 65 m tall with 850 kilowatts and has been decommissioned.
+The first and up to today single wind turbine in the UAE started producing electricity in 2008 on Sir Bani Yas Island in Abu Dhabi.
+The turbine is 65 m tall and has a capacity of 850 kilowatts.
 In 2021, Dubai Electricity and Water Authority (DEWA) preliminary identified Hatta as a potential site for a 28 MW wind farm.
-DEWA launched a feasibility study based on a one-year measurement of the wind speed in Hatta.
-In October 2023, the UAE Wind Program was commissioned by Masdar with 103.5 MW capacity at locations in Abu Dhabi (Sir Bani Yas island, Delma island, Al Sila) and Fujairah (Al Halah).
-23 turbines with 4.5 MW capacity each have been deployed.
+DEWA launched a feasibility study based on an one-year measurement of the wind speed in Hatta.6 In October 2023, the UAE Wind Program was commissioned by Masdar with 103.5 MW capacity at locations in Abu Dhabi (Sir Bani Yas island, Delma island, Al Sila) and Fujairah (Al Halah).
 The program aims to demonstrate the viability and competitiveness of wind energy in the UAE.
+23 turbines with 4.5 MW capacity each have been deployed.7